femtolytics/django-femtolytics/README.md

 You can find a Flutter client for femtolytics at [https://pub.dev/packages/femtolytics](https://pub.dev/packages/femtolytics)

+You can find a Django sample project that is configured properly to run django-femtolytics at [django-femtolytics-sample](https://github.com/femtolytics/django-femtolytics-sample).
+If you already have an existing Django project and want to incorporate django-femtolytics into it, follow the instructions below.

 ## Getting Started

 First you will need to install the dependency